 In this case, it’s crucial to disconnect the opener from the door immediately to prevent potential damage or injury.
 A technician can help diagnose and repair the issue before it becomes a safety hazard.

-6. The Opener Is Making a Clicking Sound
+Opener Is Making a Clicking Sound

 Another common issue with failing garage door openers is a clicking or beeping sound.
 This could be a sign of a faulty circuit or a malfunctioning internal part.
 If you hear a clicking sound, it’s usually a sign that something is preventing the opener from completing its task, whether it’s a broken gear, motor malfunction, or issues with the opener’s drive.